santifleite/differential_ecuations_system_solver/README.md

 const result = csv(results, people, 4);
 writeFileSync("output.csv", result)
 ```
+The 4 number indicates the ammount of numbers after the decimal point.

 # `simulation` - Simulation and modeling for Node and the browser